Know your Body Fat Percentage at Home

 Precautions Before Scanning

-- Keep Scan machine on a dry, flat, and smooth surface.
+• Keep the scan machine on a dry, flat, and smooth surface.

-- Find out the person’s height, age, and gender, to feed in scanner.
+• Find out the person’s height, age, and gender to feed into the scanner.

-- The person being tested must have palm and feet free of oil and dust.
+• The person being tested must have palms and feet free of oil and dust.

-- The person who are being scanned must breath normally, slowly and deeply than they usually would.
+• The person who is being scanned must breathe normally, slowly, and deeply than they usually would.

 Parameters associated with BIA measurement: